Woodruff Arts Center Education

-The Woodruff Arts Center has a core competency in arts education, with a network of programs that reaches over 700,000 students in 76 counties each year.
+The Woodruff Arts Center is the largest arts educator in the state of Georgia, with a network of programs that reaches over 300,000 students in over 70 counties each year.

 Together, the four Woodruff Arts Center partners - Alliance Theatre, Arts for Learning, Atlanta Symphony Orchestra and High Museum of Art – create arts-infused educational experiences for students from 18 months old all the way to adult, both in schools and on the Woodruff Arts Center campus.

 "Beyond our mission of creating great art, we’re also committed to creating great communities.
 Arts education is essential to doing that." - Virginia Hepner, Woodruff Arts Center, President and CEO